The Interpretation of Textual Forms

 output is generated as the result of a computation, the actual collection of boxes that represent the output typically contains special Interpretation

-objects or other specially tagged forms that specify how an expression can be reconstructed from the TraditionalForm
+objects or other specially tagged forms which specify how an expression can be reconstructed from the TraditionalForm

 The same is true of TraditionalForm